tocco/tocco-docs/framework/architecture/hibernate/query-builder.rst

     - ``Keywords.ORDER``: Each child node represents an order path and direction
     - ``Keywords.WHERE``: The condition of the query.

-The condition (the WHERE part of the query) is passed to ``CriteriaQueryBuilder#addCondition()`` where it is processed by the :java:ref:`PredicateFactory<ch.tocco.nice2.persist.hibernate.PredicateFactory>`.
+The condition (the WHERE part of the query) is processed by the :java:ref:`ConditionFactory<ch.tocco.nice2.persist.query.ConditionFactory>` before it is added to the conditions list.
-The node gets processed by the following visitors before it is passed to the query builder:
+The condition factory applies the following visitors:

     - ``TypeSettingVisitor``: Sets the :java:ref:`Type<ch.tocco.nice2.types.Type>` of a field to the corresponding path node
     - ``QueryFunctionCompiler``: Applies all :java:ref:`QueryFunction<ch.tocco.nice2.persist.spi.query.ql.QueryFunction>` to the conditions